ShevyKossovsky/ClinicApp/README.md

 ## Description

-This is the backend of the employee management application built using .NET Core.
-The application allows the manager to manage employee data, including adding, editing, and deleting employees.
-The backend communicates with a SQL Server database and serves data to the Angular frontend.
+This is the backend of a clinic management system built using ASP.NET Core.
+The application allows the management of appointments, doctors, and patients, including adding, editing, and deleting records.
+The backend communicates with a SQL Server database and secures data using JWT authentication.

 ## Features